danielnewbury/governed_systems/docs/runbook.md

 ---

-# 3 — Is this production-ready?

-Short answer: **It’s a solid governed foundation but not "production-ready" out of the box.**
+**It’s a solid governed foundation but not "production-ready" out of the box.**

 Why:
 - You have the critical controls (signed intent, backend locking, parity enforcement).
 That’s excellent.